 Welcome to Boreman Hall

 Boreman is a hall steeped in tradition.
 Boreman South opened in 1935 as “Men’s Hall” and was later named Boreman after the first Governor of West Virginia, Arthur Ingram Boreman.
-Arthur Boreman was instrumental in bringing West Virginia University to Morgantown and throughout his career as Governor of West Virginia he was a fierce champion of education.
+Arthur Boreman was instrumental in bringing West Virginia University to Morgantown, and throughout his career as Governor of West Virginia, he was a fierce champion of education.
 Boreman North opened in 1963.
 It remains the last all female residence’s hall on campus.
 Today, the Boreman Residential College consists of Boreman North and South.
 If you are interested in the history of Boreman, read The History of Boreman Hall South by Scott B. Rubin.
-Copies are available at the Boreman Hall Main Desk.
+Copies are available at the Boreman Hall main desk, located in Boreman North.

 If you have a Twitter account, start following @BoremanHallWVU

 Become a fan of Boreman Hall on facebook!